mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

 - _Cracking the Coding Interview_, Gayle Laakmann McDowell
-- _The Go Programming Language_, Alan A. A. Donovan and Brian W. Kernighan
 - _Consider Phlebas_, Iain Banks

 ### Finished and Recommend